-3. Green is an unlucky colour for equestrians — and even a green handkerchief in the betting ring is considered to bring bad luck.
+3. Green is an unlucky colour for equestrians — and even a green handkerchief in the betting ring at the races is considered to bring bad luck.

-4. Seeing one white horse is bad luck (unless you are with your lover), but seeing two together brings good luck.
+4. Seeing one light grey horse is bad luck (unless you are with your lover), but seeing two together brings good luck.